-Example 13.
-Fig. 7-(a) shows a viability and a controllability kernel of a cycle and two intervals I and I'.
-The reachability question, is I' reachable from I?, cannot be answered immediately in this case.
-Fig. 7-(b) shows overlapping of the viability and controllability kernels depicted in Fig. 7-(a) with the kernels of an inner cycle.
-I' is shown to lie in a compatible controllability kernel, thus by theorem 12, I' is reachable from I (the positive answer is given without the need of performing the reachability analysis).
+Example 12.
+Fig. 6-(a) shows a viability and a controllability kernel of a cycle and two intervals I and I'.
+Whether I' is reachable from I cannot be answered immediately in this case, but Fig. 6-(b) shows the overlapping of the viability and controllability kernels depicted in Fig. 6-(a) with the kernels of an inner cycle.
+I' thus lies in a compatible controllability kernel, and we can immediately conclude (by theorem 8) that I' is reachable from I.